kevinschaich/maccess/README.md

 * Access your home devices like printers, scanners, media servers, smart home devices, and NAS devices
 * It's free, open-source, and self-hosted

+## Part 1: Housekeeping

+Maccess works best when you have an always-on, desktop Mac at home.
+You can use an old laptop but be aware that leaving a laptop plugged in can dramatically shorten its battery/component lifespan due to insufficient cooling.

-#### Prerequisites:
+#### Prerequisites

+For the purposes of this guide, we'll assume you have:

+* A Mac
+  * Always connected to power & turned on
+  * Decently spec'd with a dual-core processor and at least 8GB of memory
-* A recent-spec Mac running OS X Yosemite or later that is always on
+  * Running OS X Yosemite or later
 * Time & Patience

+You'll also need:

+* [Git](https://git-scm.com/) installed – you can do this by running `xcode-select --install`
+* [Homebrew](https://brew.sh/) – follow instructions on that page to install

-## Part 1: Set up Dynamic DNS (DDNS) access for your Mac
+## Part 2: Set up Dynamic DNS (DDNS) access for your Mac

 ### Primer

 TODO

+### The Easy Way

+TODO

+### The Hard Way

+TODO

-## Part 2: Set up remote access to your home network using OpenVPN
+## Part 3: Set up remote access to your home network using OpenVPN

 ### Primer

 TODO

-### I like to do things the easy way
+### The Easy Way

 You'll need [Homebrew](https://brew.sh) installed.